launchflow/buildflow-gcp-image-classification/README.md

-# Walkthrough of using LaunchFlow
+# Walkthrough of using BuildFlow with GCS File Events

 Install deps: